jawaad-ahmad/dev-inf/README.md

      * Use a network mirror?
 No
   * Configure popularity-contest: No
   * Software selection:
-     * Uncheck Debian desktop environment
+     * Uncheck Debian desktop environment **(TODO might want to check this so ansible runs faster later--for now basic-workstation is set to have this disabled assuming it's checked here, and this gives the user better control whether or not they want a desktop environment)**
      * Uncheck print server
      * Check SSH server **(IMPORTANT)**
      * Leave standard system utilities checked